-In order to achieve the above adjustment, the actuator mechanism must lie inboard of Y=25, below Z=940 and not extend beyond RV-RW-PROFILES in the forward or rearward direction, when viewed from above.
-Furthermore, any additional minimal bodywork associated with the adjustment of the RW FLAP must be located outboard of Y= 465 and below the top surface of RV-RW-PROFILES, must not be visible from underneath below and must fit within a cuboid which is 30mm wide, 60mm long and 30mm high.
+In order to achieve the above adjustment, the actuator mechanism and any associated minimal fairings must lie inboard of Y=25, below Z=940 and not extend beyond RV-RW-PROFILES in the forward or rearward direction, when viewed from above.
+Furthermore, any additional minimal bodywork associated with the adjustment of the DRS Bodywork must be located outboard of Y= 465 and in side-view be below the top surface of RV-RW-PROFILES, must not be visible from below and must fit within a cuboid which is 30mm wide, 60mm long and 30mm high.
 This cuboid may have a free orientation in space, but its width must be aligned with the axis of rotation of the RW flap.